CodersheepY/BrianNote/ASE.md

-The provided code consists of two parts: the first part sets up and runs a molecular dynamics (MD) simulation using the ASE (Atomic Simulation Environment) library, and the second part visualizes the results of this simulation.
+the first part sets up and runs a molecular dynamics (MD) simulation using the ASE (Atomic Simulation Environment) library, and the second part visualizes the results of this simulation.
 Here is a detailed line-by-line explanation:

 ### Part One: Setting Up and Running the Molecular Dynamics Simulation